-Each year, the Divinity School offers a course (sometimes more than one) that includes study abroad.
-The purposes of these courses is to provide opportunities for immersion educational experiences that ask our students and faculty to have their theological imaginations informed and sometimes transformed by the experiences of those in other places.
+HIstorically, the Divinity School offers one or more courses that include study abroad.
+The purpose of these courses is to provide opportunities for immersion educational experiences that ask our students and faculty to have their theological imaginations informed and sometimes transformed by the experiences of those in other places.

 Going forward, we expect to offer courses in Global Christianity and in other relevant topics addressing religion in the global context.

 The Global Education Program attends to issues of globalization across the curriculum.
 In the Divinity School, we ask: how do the dynamics of globalization inform our theology, ethics, historical analyses or practices of pastoral care?
+In addition to courses taught at the Divinity School, the Global Education Program has access to the rich resources of Vanderbilt’s Graduate Department of Religion, which investigates the broad range of religious traditions around the world.
 A sampling of courses that investigate globalization include the following:

 Victor Anderson—DIV 3958.
 Black Religion and Culture Studies.
 As an emergent field, Black Cultural Studies is interdisciplinary and has greatly developed since the late 1960s from a few black studies programs and departments at a few notable universities, Yale leading the way in the early 1970s.
 The conversation has grown with the increase in student enrollments in black philosophy, black queer studies, and women’s studies programs, on the one hand, and traditional theological studies, on the other.
 Black Religion and Culture Studies appears most appropriate as a rubric of study.
 It best captures the ambiguities of history, culture, and religion signified by the larger discourse on the Black Atlantic.
 The discourse includes not only the North American, but also Caribbean and Brazilian diaspora cultures and Black Britannia.
 Black Religion and Culture Studies displays a concerted methodological interest in bringing Black Culture Studies into conversation with the study of black religion as defined by Charles H. Long with a focus on the history of religions approach and phenomenological hermeneutics.